 - Humanitarian Donation

 Required refers to who is responsible for any Duty/Tax/VAT to be collected.
 Shippo defaults to DDU (bill recipient).
-Note: USPS Priority Mail Express International (PMEI) and Priority Mail International (PMI) are Delivered Duty Unpaid (DDU) only services.
+USPS does not enable DDP for their shipments.
+All USPS international shipments will be sent DDU.

 - DDU (bill recipient)